Laureckis/cordova-plugin-vuforia-background/README.md

 ```

 ### JavaScript
-Cordova-Plugin-Vuforia-Background comes with the following JavaScript methods:
+Cordova-Plugin-Vuforia-Background-Background comes with the following JavaScript methods:

 Method | Description
 --- | ---